mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Custom brightness to go to 1 instead of 0
 - Eliminate <Super>-S hotkey from mate-indicator-applet-complete (crashes when I press it?
 Also prevents Compiz from receiving the shortcut)
 - Set up audio stuff
-- Find a way to disable the annoying plug-in/unplug sound when the power adapter status changes
 - Find a way to reduce the amount of logging that AutoKey does https://docs.python.org/2/library/logging.html  autokey/lib/autokey/gtkapp.py